Dhruvil5995/2D-LIDAR-simulation-and-SLAM-Implementation/README.md

 - Access the line segments with the `LINE_SEGMENTS` variable within `featuresDetection`.
 - Update and visualize the extracted segments on the map using the `show_sensorData` function.

-Feel free to adjust the algorithm parameters to fit the requirements of your specific use-case.

 ### What's Next?